dotnet/installer/src/SourceBuild/README.md

 ## Local development workflow

-When making changes to the source build insfrastructure, devs would typically make and test the changes in a local clone of [dotnet/dotnet](https://github.com/dotnet/dotnet).
+When making changes to the source build infrastructure, devs would typically make and test the changes in a local clone of [dotnet/dotnet](https://github.com/dotnet/dotnet).
 Once complete you would copy the changed files here and make a PR.
 To validate the end to end experience, you can synchronize the VMR with any changes made here by running [eng/vmr-sync.sh](https://github.com/dotnet/installer/blob/main/eng/vmr-sync.sh).